thejasvibr/itsfm/docs/source/index.rst

 rate of frequency modulation (FM), which is then used to decide which parts of a sound are frequency modulated, and which are not.
 Here are some examples to show the capabilities of the package.

+The broad idea of this package is to achieve a loose coupling between the I,T, S in the package name.
+`itsfm` can do all or one of the below.

+* I : Identify sounds by frequency modulation.
+An input audio can have multiple sounds in it, separated by silence or fainter regions.
+* T : Track the sound's frequency over time.
+The PWVD method allows tracking a sound's frequency with high temporal resolution.
+* S : Segment according to the frequency modulation.
+Calculates the local rate of frequency modulation over a sound and classifies parts of it as frequency modulated (FM) or constant frequency (CF)

+The package can be

 *Warning : This page is still under construction, and is likely to change fairly regularly like the stairs in Hogwarts.
 Do not be surprised by dramatic changes.*